 Most of the medications and treatments we will use in your child are not officially approved by Health Canada or the Food and Drug Administration (FDA) in the United States for use in children with heart transplants.
 However, they are used all over the world every day.

 In sum, children are not little adults.
-We need to think about how a child's brain and body are developing, as well as the way a child's body handles medications and other treatments over time.
+We need to think about how a child's brain and body are developing, as well as the way medications and other treatments are handled in a child's body over time.